datacarpentry/astronomy-python/_episodes/03-motion.md

 ![Scatter plot of proper motion with blue box showing overdense region selected for our analysis.](../fig/03-motion_files/03-motion_100_0.png)

-Now that we've identified the bounds of the cluster in proper motion, we'll use it to select rows from `results_df`.
+Now that we have identified the bounds of the cluster in proper motion, we will use it to select rows from `results_df`.

-We'll use the following function, which uses Pandas operators to make a mask that selects rows where `series` falls between `low` and `high`.
+We will use the following function, which uses Pandas operators to make a mask that selects rows where `series` falls between `low` and `high`.